CERES

 2026-02-15v0.1Platform

-Subnational resolution — Admin1 signal breakdown across 121 units
+Subnational resolution: Admin1 signal breakdown

 2026-02-10v0.1Model

-Three-tier alert classification — TIER-1, TIER-2, TIER-3
+Three-tier alert classification: TIER-1, TIER-2, TIER-3

-TIER-1: P(IPC Phase 3+) ≥ 0.70 or P(IPC 4+) ≥ 0.50 — high-probability escalation within 90 days, immediate alert.
-TIER-2: P(IPC Phase 3+) ≥ 0.45 or CRITICAL convergence — elevated risk, enhanced monitoring.
-TIER-3: P < 0.45 — watch status, included in weekly digest.
-Thresholds author-specified at initialisation; prospective calibration ongoing from May 2026.
+TIER-1: P(IPC 3+) ≥ 0.70 or P(IPC 4+) ≥ 0.50, high-probability escalation within 90 days, immediate alert.
+TIER-2: P(IPC 3+) 0.45–0.69 or CRITICAL convergence, elevated risk, enhanced monitoring.
+TIER-3: P(IPC 3+) < 0.45, watch status, included in weekly digest.
+Thresholds author-specified at initialisation; prospective calibration ongoing as graded outcomes accumulate from Aug–Oct 2026.

 Transparency Commitment